History of the United Kingdom: Napoleonic wars

-During the War of the Second Coalition (1799–1801), Britain occupied most of the French and Dutch colonies (the Netherlands had been a satellite of France since 1796), but tropical diseases claimed the lives of over 40,000 troops.
+During the War of the Second Coalition, Britain occupied most of the French and Dutch colonies, but tropical diseases claimed the lives of over 40,000 troops.
 When the Treaty of Amiens created a pause, Britain was forced to return most of the colonies.
 In May 1803, war was declared again.
-Napoleon's plans to invade Britain failed due to the inferiority of his navy, and in 1805, Lord Nelson's fleet decisively defeated the French and Spanish at Trafalgar, which was the last significant naval action of the Napoleonic Wars.
+Napoleon's plans to invade Britain failed due to the inferiority of his navy, and in 1805, Nelson's fleet decisively defeated the French and Spanish at Trafalgar, which was the last significant naval action of the Napoleonic Wars.

 In 1806, Napoleon issued the series of Berlin Decrees, which brought into effect the Continental System.
 This policy aimed to weaken the British export economy closing French-controlled territory to its trade.
 Napoleon hoped that isolating Britain from the Continent would end its economic dominance.
 It never succeeded in its objective.
-Britain possessed the greatest industrial capacity in Europe, and its mastery of the seas allowed it to build up considerable economic strength through trade to its possessions from its rapidly expanding new Empire.
+There was some damage to Britain, but its control of the oceans helped ameliorate the damage.
+Even more damage was done to the economies of France and its allies, which lost a useful trading partner.
+Angry governments gained an incentive to ignore the Continental System, which led to the weakening of Napoleon's coalition.
+Britain possessed the greatest industrial capacity in Europe, and its mastery of the seas allowed it to build up economic strength through trade to its possessions from its rapidly expanding new Empire.
 Britain's naval supremacy meant that France could never enjoy the peace necessary to consolidate its control over Europe, and it could threaten neither the home islands nor the main British colonies.

-The Spanish uprising in 1808 at last permitted Britain to gain a foothold on the Continent.
-The Duke of Wellington and his army of British and Portuguese gradually pushed the French out of Spain and in early 1814, as Napoleon was being driven back in the east by the Prussians, Austrians, and Russians, Wellington invaded southern France.
+The Dos de Mayo Uprising permitted Britain to gain a foothold on the Continent.
+The Duke of Wellington and his army of British and Portuguese pushed the French out of Spain and in early 1814, as Napoleon was being driven back in the east by the Prussians, Austrians, and Russians, Wellington invaded southern France.
 After Napoleon's surrender and exile to the island of Elba, peace appeared to have returned, but when he escaped back into France in 1815, the British and their allies had to fight him again.
 The armies of Wellington and von Blücher defeated Napoleon once and for all at Waterloo.